geoxel/fhevm-sdk-cs/README.md

-Building a .NET C# interop on the KMS library and doing some fhevm-sdk things in C#.
+Building a C# FHEVM client SDK proposal for .NET

+Here is a C# FHEVM SDK, that encrypts and decrypts FHE handles values on the Sepolia blockchain.

+## Software Setup

+First, a Rust environment is required: go to `https://rust-lang.org/tools/install/` and install the Rust toolchain.

+Then go to `https://dotnet.microsoft.com/en-us/download/dotnet/10.0` and install the **.NET SDK** (not the Runtime).
+The `dotnet` command must be in your `PATH`.

-## Setup
+## Repositories Setup

 Retrieve the forked TFHE repo and build it with the c-api feature.
 The fork just adds the "safe" serialization of `ProvenCompactCiphertextList`.
 (I lost so many hours figuring out that "safe serialization" was absolutely different from "serialization")
 The branch commit is based on the tfhe-rs `release/1.3.x` branch.